 By using a table for cutting a dogs nails you can simply stand behind him as he lays on his side.
 This is how professional dog groomers do it.
 Using a table makes it easier to get to the nail itself, but you can also lay over the dog using your body weight to keep him still during the process (be careful – this makes some dogs far more anxious).

 You'll be happy to find out that trimming your dog's nails at home by yourself isn't the only way to keep them trim.
-Going for regular walks on specific terrain can actually help the process, although it will not remove all of the dead nail on your dog.
+Going for regular walks on certain terrain can actually help the process, although it will not remove all of the dead nail on your dog.

 Concrete and asphalt in particular help to keep most canine’s nails worn down and shorter.
 The more your dog walks on these types of surfaces, the less you will need to trim the nails with tools.
 However, dog nail grooming is still needed (just not as often).

 After that, when we started clipping our dog's nails ourselves at home, we were more confident because we had some training from our vet.